 RIGHT BACK AT CHA

 The first few years of marriage, my husband and I were wonderful gift givers.
 Neither of us would have considered gifting appliances, tools or anything that smacked of chores.
-Maybe it was because we finally reached a stage where we could purchase what we wanted when we wanted it, but the creativity had been sucked right out of us.
+Maybe it was because we finally reached a stage where we could purchase what we wanted,when we wanted it, that the creativity had been sucked right out of us.

 I didn’t even know ear wax candles existed.
 Even if I had, they would have been on the list of things I hope never to see attached to my body—like varicose veins, warts or blood sucking leeches.